MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Format-Table.md

 ## NOTES

 The **GroupBy** parameter assumes that the objects are sorted.
 Before using `Format-Table` to group the objects, use the Sort-Object cmdlet to sort them.
 The **View** parameter lets you specify an alternate format for the table.
-You can use the views defined in the *.format.PS1XML files in the Windows PowerShell directory or you can create your own views in new PS1XML files and then use the Update-FormatData cmdlet to include them in Windows PowerShell.
+You can use the views defined in the *.format.PS1XML files in the PowerShell directory or you can create your own views in new PS1XML files and then use the Update-FormatData cmdlet to include them in PowerShell.
 The alternate views for the **View** parameter must use the table format.
 If it does not, the command fails.
 If the alternate view is a list, use the Format-List cmdlet.
 If the alternate view is neither a list nor a table, use the Format-Custom cmdlet.

 ## RELATED LINKS